aadhitya-sriram/Phone-Book/README.md

 -> It is possible to meet ones needs by adding new columns of data using 'ALTER TABLE' sql commands.<br>

 **NOTE:**<br>
 A sampleDB file is included in the repository which is a list of randomly generated information.
-To use it for your own use, you can change the data_file variable to a different file location and create a table as per the query given at the end of the main.py file
+To use it for your own use, you can change the data_file variable to a different file location and create a table as per the query given at the end of the main.py file.

+Finally, some parts of the code have the name 'AddressBook'.
+Please ignore that :D